By Kirsten Weir

 Telemedicine appointments are usually conducted online using videoconferencing.
 (Sometimes, though, telehealth is delivered over the phone without video.)
-Early research shows that video telehealth for mental health is as effective as in-person therapy.
+Early research shows that video telehealth for behavioral health is as effective as in-person psychotherapy.
 And telehealth has a lot of benefits:

 - Comfort: Many people are more comfortable on their own turf.
-Opening up to discuss sensitive topics with a mental health provider might seem easier when you’re surrounded by the comforts of home.
+Discussing sensitive topics with a behavioral health provider might seem easier when you’re surrounded by the comforts of home.

 While telehealth has a lot going for it, it isn’t for everyone.
 Because services are delivered over the computer or the phone, it might not be the best choice for people who have unreliable technology or trouble using a computer.

-Some people find it harder to form a connection with a therapist when they aren’t in the same room.
+Some people find it harder to form a connection with a behavioral health provider when they aren’t in the same room.
 That can be especially true for young children, or for people with vision or hearing problems.
 Those are factors to think about when considering telehealth, Walters says.
 “But for most people, the positives of telehealth outweigh the negatives,” she adds.

 How to Find the Right Telehealth Provider